Schwäbisch Hall: 17th century to early 20th century

-Fires were a constant threat to the mostly wooden houses of the city.
+Fires were a constant threat to the mostly wooden houses.
 The great fires of 1680 and especially of 1728 destroyed much of the city, which led to new buildings in the Baroque style, such as the city hall.

-The Napoleonic wars brought the history of Hall as a Free Imperial City to an end.
+The Napoleonic Wars brought the history of Hall as a Free Imperial City to an end.
 Following the Treaty of Lunéville (1801), the duke of Württemberg was allowed by Napoleon to occupy the city and several other minor states as a compensation for territories on the Left Bank of the Rhine that fell to France.
 This took place in 1802 — Hall lost its territory and its political independence and became a Oberamtsstadt (seat of an Oberamt, comparable to a county).
 Ownership of the salt works was handed over to the state.
 A long economic crisis during the 19th century forced many citizens to move to other places in Germany or to emigrate overseas, mostly to the United States.
 While other towns like Heilbronn grew steadily due to the Industrial Revolution, the population of Hall stagnated.
 The economic situation improved during the second half of the 19th century — a main factor was the railway line to Heilbronn (1862) — but was not followed by a significant growth of the city.
 It was not until the 1920s and 1930s that new settlements were built on the heights surrounding the old town.
 Hall also grew through the incorporation of Steinbach (1930) and Hessental (1936).

 In 1827, a health spa was established on one of the islands in the Kocher river.
 Especially after the building of the railway (1862) it became a considerable economical factor.
 The well-preserved old town also brought a rising number of tourists.
 Since the beginning of the 20th century, Hall has developed many festivities.
 Especially well known are the theatre productions which are performed every year in the centre of the city on the steps of St. Michael.